LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/data_container.md

 - [Sdf.RelationshipSpec](https://openusd.org/dev/api/class_sdf_relationship_spec.html)

 ## Overview <a name="overview"></a>
-We cover the details for prims and properties in their own sections as they are big enough topics on their on:
+We cover the details for prims and properties in their own sections as they are big enough topics on their own:
 - [Prims](./prim.md)
 - [Properties](./property.md)